HassanGhouri/Lucid/README.md

 ## Privacy & Multi-Tenancy

-The public demo serves four shared technical documents (Reinforcement Learning, Operating Systems, CSC263, MAT102).
+The public demo serves four shared technical documents (Reinforcement Learning, Operating Systems, Data structures & analysis, Foundations of mathematics).
 Users can also upload their own PDFs, which are private to the uploader's anonymous browser session:

 - Each Streamlit session generates a unique `session_id` client-side.
 No login, no account, no PII.
 - Private chunks are tagged with `visibility="private"` and `owner_id=<session_id>` in Qdrant.